cam39porter/tangle/docs/how-to-guides/user-feedback.md

 ## Questions

-> These coffee chat are not an interview, they are a conversation.
+> These coffee chats are not interviews, they are conversations.
 This section is meant to provide some guidance on the type of questions one could ask.
 Ultimately, the questions we ask will be a function of the unique collaboration that occurs with the given user.

 We use three primary types of questions to garner value feedback: